JarrettAaronson/487-Project/README.md

 ![image](https://github.com/user-attachments/assets/dc0d718f-e1ca-4b59-8e9e-b92b6f5fe4d1)

-The more detailed the better – you all know how much I love a good finite state machine and Boolean logic, so those could be some good ideas if appropriate for your system.
-If not, some kind of high level block diagram showing how different parts of your program connect together and/or showing how what you have created might fit into a more complete system could be appropriate instead.

 # Instructions
 A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)

 # I/O
 The inputs and outputs were taken from lab 6.
+The 3 buttons are used for horizontal movement, and resetting the block in the game.

 ```
 set_property -dict { PACKAGE_PIN N17 IOSTANDARD LVCMOS33 } [get_ports { btn0 }]; #IO_L9P_T1_DQS_14 Sch=btnc